The Republic of Cameroon signed the Mine Ban Treaty on 3 December 1997 and ratified it on 19 September 2002, becoming a State Party on 1 March 2003.

 Non-state armed groups

-In both 2016 and early 2017, UNMAS identified use of pressure plate-initiated improvised mines by Boko Haram in northern Cameroon.
-However, it is unclear if these improvised mines are detonated due to the pressure exerted by weight of a person or a vehicle.
+In both 2018 and early 2019, UNMAS identified use of pressure plate-initiated improvised mines by Boko Haram in northern Cameroon.
+However, it is unclear if these improvised mines were detonated due to the pressure exerted by weight of a person or a vehicle.
+Such use was previously identified in 2016 and 2017.

 Most recently, a soldier and two civilians were killed on 15 September 2017 by a landmine planted by Boko Haram between Abdouri and Woulba, in the country’s northern region.